 The European Commission, the European Union Agency for Network and Information Security (ENISA), the European Telecommunications Standards Institute (ETSI) and the European Committee for Standardization (CEN) have the rights of associate members.

 Associate members may attend the assembly of the Forum and have similar rights to the members, except that they do not have the right to vote, cannot be elected to the Board and have no access to the member´s mailing list and the member's area of FESA´s Website.
-Upon request of a member, the Board can decide that specific issues must be discussed only among members.
+Upon request of a member, the Board can decide that specific issues must be discussed only among full members.

 The Board can invite guests according to the agenda of a meeting.